badgernested/godot-screenreader/docs/1.0/intro.md

 - Magnifier
 - Improved support for high contrast theming (some bugs in current release)
 - Keybinding

+Additionally, it would be amazing to get the screenreader running in the Editor, to make Godot 4.3+ more accessible to blind and visually impaired users.

 [<- Previous (A Player's Guide)](playerguide.md)
  | [Next (Installation) ->](installation.md)